sekvanto/par/README.md

 # FAQ

-## Why is the program called par?

-par - P2P unarchiver.
-It was created during SHPP P2P java computer science course (programming.org.ua), that's the reason.
-The course is named P2P (peer-to-peer), because there are no mentors, students review works of each other and even exams.
-By the way, if you are a student of this course, please don't read the source code until you write your own archiver.
-It's againts the rules.

 ## How efficient is this archiver?

 par v1.0 compresses 30 MB per second.
 The extent of compression depends on file - it's very efficient for files, which are long but have very few unique characters, but in the opposite case the efficiency will be worse.